hexian000/neosocksd/API.md

 **Description**

-Return a table about server configurations.
+Returns a table of server configurations.

 ### neosocksd.resolve